gyadam/self-driving-system-integration/README.md

 ./setup_docker.bash
 ```

-To run the server-program on your local enviroment:
+To run the server-program on your local environment:

 ``` sh
 # Clone this repository